 What age do I have to be to participate in Senior Center activities?

-The Senior Center is a service of the Town of Hopkinton for its mature residents.
-Everyone is welcome.
-You do not have to join or pay dues, although some events and programs may have a fee to help cover expenses or require you to sign up in advance.
+You do not have to join or pay dues to participate in activities at the senior center, however some events and programs may have a fee to help cover expenses or require you to sign up in advance.
+Please call if you have any questions - 508 497-9730.

 What is the membership form on the back of the Hilltopper Newsletter for?

-Membership to the Friends of the Hopkinton Senior Citizens, Inc., a 501(c)3, is optional.
+Membership to the Friends of the Hopkinton Senior Citizens, Inc., a 501(c)3 organization, is optional.
 Monies raised by the Friends is used to cover expenses not covered in the Town budget, especially the nutrition and transportation programs.

 If I leave my parent at the Senior Center, will someone keep an eye on him/her?
 Are seniors supervised at all times?

-Senior Centers are typically for physically and/or mentally active seniors.
-We are not staffed to assist and stay with any one individual.
-Our Outreach Department can advise on home care, or adult day care and help you access the needs of a senior.
-We welcome aides or family members for seniors who are in need of assistance.
+Our activities and programs are designed for physically and/or mentally active seniors.
+We are not staffed to assist and stay with any one individual, but we welcome aides or family members who accompany seniors who need assistance.

 Is the Hopkinton Senior Center limited to Hopkinton residents only?

-NO – Seniors are welcome at any Senior Center, but some programs and activities may be restricted to Hopkinton Seniors first and all others may have their names put on a waiting list for available space.
-Some events sponsored by local clubs or town departments are limited to only Hopkinton Seniors, such as the Southborough Rod & Gun Club's annual senior dinner, and the Holiday Party sponsored by the Hopkinton Police Association.
+All seniors are welcome at the Hopkinton Senior Center.
+However, some programs and activities may be restricted to Hopkinton Seniors first with all others placed on a waiting list if necessary.
+(Some events sponsored by local clubs or town departments are limited to only Hopkinton Seniors, such as the Southborough Rod & Gun Club's annual senior dinner, and the Holiday Party sponsored by the Hopkinton Police Association.)

 Do you need volunteers?
 How do I apply to be a volunteer?

-We always need more volunteers.
+We love our volunteers and are always looking for more!
 Feel free to pick up an application at the front desk or contact our Volunteer Coordinator, Sue Stewart at (508) 497-9730 Ext.
-1618 or by email at email@example.com to make an appointment to discuss with the coordinator the kinds of activities you might like to do.
+1618 to make an appointment to discuss with the kinds of activities you might like to do.
+You may also email her at firstname.lastname@example.org.
 A CORI (Criminal Offender Record Check) must be processed before a volunteer can begin volunteering.
-Confidentiality is of the utmost importance to the Outreach Department and Senior Center staff, as well as our volunteers.
+Confidentiality is of the utmost importance to Senior Center staff, as well as our attendees and volunteers.
+For more volunteer information: http://www.hopkintonma.gov/departments/senior_center/volunteering.php

 Somebody told me I can have my taxes done at no cost.
 Is this true?

-Yes, however, this is for low and moderate income only.
-We have AARP volunteers trained in tax preparation here in February and March by appointment only.
-However, these volunteers cannot handle businesses, rental properties, estates, etc. Call the Senior Center in late January to schedule an appointment.
+We have AARP volunteers trained in tax preparation available in February and March by appointment for low and moderate income households only.
+These AARP tax prep volunteers cannot handle businesses, rental properties, estates, etc. Call the Senior Center (508-497-9730) in late January to schedule an appointment.

 Do you provide transportation to medical appointments?